AndriiBilych/console-2d-engine/Snake/README.md

 Features
 ---------
--Snake wraps around the screen
+- Snake wraps around the screen
--Score is displayed in the window title
+- Score is displayed in the window title
--Game is over if you collide with your body
+- Game is over if you collide with your body